JohnTheFawn/ffxiv-mitgation-overlay/README.md

 ### Will this addon scale to my resolution?

 Yup!
-Everything is programmed in a way to be responsive, just scale the area to whatever size you want athe bars will adjust accordingly
+Everything is programmed in a way to be responsive, just scale the area to whatever size you want and the bars will adjust accordingly

 ### Are those bars curved?